muga-flor-rose

 FOOD PAIRING

-Pasta, rice, white meat and a varied range of cheeses
+Pasta, rice, white meat and varieties of cheese.